NASA clears SpaceX for trial run to space station

 By Irene Klotz

-CAPE CANAVERAL, Fla., Dec 9 A private company will make a trial cargo run to the International Space Station in February, a key step in a new U.S program to buy spaceflight services on a commercial basis, NASA said on Friday.
+CAPE CANAVERAL, Florida A private company will make a trial cargo run to the International Space Station in February, a key step in a new U.S. program to buy spaceflight services on a commercial basis, NASA said on Friday.

-California-based Space Exploration Technologies, or SpaceX, plans to launch a Falcon 9 rocket carrying a Dragon cargo capsule from Cape Canaveral Air Force Station on Feb.
-7.

 The mission would mark the second flights of the Falcon 9 and Dragon, which debuted in December 2010.